Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/readme.md

 1. `dotnet test ../tests` to build and run tests

 ### Using VSCode
-1. Open the 'occupancy-quickstart' folder in VSCode
+1. Open the 'occupancy-quickstart' folder in vscode
 1. [Update appsettings.json](#configuring-appsettings.json)
 1. Run the app by using F5.
 You can change the commandline parameters in launch.json
-1. To build and run tests use the 'Run Task' command in VSCode and choose 'test'
+1. To build and run tests use the 'Run Task' command in vscode and choose 'test'

 ## Configuring appsettings.json
 TODO